campeterson/bunkbed-scad-model/README.md

-# bunkbed

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License

-Copyright © 2015 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+# A bunk bed model

+View `model.stl` to see rendered version.